The 10 Best Mekong Food You Should Try

 6. Banh Bo Thot Not (Palm sugar honeycomb cake)

-Honeycomb cake, also known as "banh bo" in Vietnam, is a sweet treat popular in the Vietnam's southwestern area.
+Honeycomb cake, also known as "banh bo" in Vietnam, is a sweet treat popular in Vietnam's southwestern area.
 It is commonly used in celebrations of ancestry and other familial events.
 Rice flour, coconut milk, oil, sugar, and yeast or bread starter are the main ingredients in a traditional Vietnamese honeycomb cake.
 This combination of ingredients was curated to produce a cake with the ideal balance of softness, chewiness, and sweetness.
 The expanding air pockets while baking give the cake a distinctive honeycomb structure.

 Vietnamese honeycomb cake is a delicious treat with a flavor profile that is uniquely reminiscent of pandan and coconut.
 It's unlike any other cake because of the unique patterns inside the crumb, which give the cake a light and bouncy quality.
 Honeycomb cake flavored with pandan essence.
 The extract is added to the batter, giving the dessert a refreshingly emerald tint.
 It also gives the cake an aromatic quality that is both floral and herbal.
 It's delicious on its own or with a hot beverage like tea or coffee.